What is rheumatoid arthritis?

 Symptoms of rheumatoid arthritis

 Rheumatoid arthritis is characterized by joint inflammation from the body’s own immune system.
-The inflammation will cause people to feel pain, stiffness and swelling in their joints, particularly in the morning.
-The disease generally begins in the small joints of the hand and foot, but can spread to larger joints and to other parts of the body.
-If untreated, it can cause irreversible joint damage leading to chronic pain, limited range of motion and joint deformity.
+The inflammation will cause people to feel pain, stiffness, and swelling in their joints, particularly in the morning.
+The disease generally begins in the small joints of the hand and foot but can spread to larger joints and to other parts of the body.
+If untreated, it can cause irreversible joint damage leading to chronic pain, limited range of motion, and joint deformity.
 Rheumatoid arthritis affects different individuals to different extents.
-Some people will experience pain constantly over years, while others will experience flare-ups of the disease with symptom-free periods.
-With treatment, people are generally able to manage their symptoms and minimize its effects.
+Some people will experience pain constantly over the years, while others will experience flare-ups of the disease with symptom-free periods.
+With treatment, people are generally able to manage their symptoms and minimize their effects.

 While scientists know how the disease functions, they have not yet determined why this activity occurs.
 In rheumatoid arthritis, the immune system attacks the membrane that lines joints, the synovium, which can undermine joint integrity.
 What causes the immune system to do this is unclear, but certain factors have been identified that may contribute to the disease.
 For one, a combination of genes may increase an individual’s likelihood of developing rheumatoid arthritis.
 Also, there seems to be a hormonal effect, as evidenced by the increased prevalence in women compared to men.
 Finally, physical or emotional trauma may trigger the onset of rheumatoid arthritis.
 Individuals can also help prevent contraction by maintaining good general health.